mizosoft/methanol/docs/enhanced_httpclient.md

     .build();
 ```

 You can also build from an existing `HttpClient` instance.
-Note that you can't install an `HttpCache`
+However, you can't install an `HttpCache`
 in such case.

 ```java